Phoenix Force: Endsong and Warsong

-The Phoenix Force returns to Earth during the mini-series X-Men: Phoenix – Endsong, where it resurrects Jean Grey from her grave.
+The Phoenix Force returns to Earth during the mini-series X-Men: Phoenix – Endsong, where it resurrects Jean Grey.
 It is not long before she remembers what she has come for—Scott Summers.
 She needs to feed from the energy from his optic blasts, and, confused by her own emotions, thinks she is in love with Scott.
-She realizes Scott is in love with Emma Frost, former White Queen of the Hellfire Club and headmistress of the Xavier Institute for Higher Learning.
+She realizes Scott is in love with Emma Frost.
 Through a number of incidents, Jean manages to assert herself and gain control of the Phoenix Force with emotional support from the X-Men.
 Jean then declares that she and the Phoenix Force are truly one entity, have transcended into the White Phoenix of the Crown, signified by a new white and gold costume.